MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Avoid deploying large numbers of node pools to reduce additional management overhead.
   - Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
   - Evaluate application affinity and anti-affinity requirements and configure the appropriate colocation of containers on nodes.

-- Cost Optimization
-  - Consider using [Azure Spot VMs](/azure/aks/spot-node-pool) non-time sensitive batch processing and for development and testing environments as a way to optimize cost.

 - Networking
   - Ensure proper selection of network plugin based on network requirements and cluster sizing.
 Prioritize the use of Azure CNI.